ProtopiaTech/workshop-apim-en/apimanagement-7.md

 - [Part 4 - Caching and Policy Expressions](apimanagement-4.md)
 - [Part 5 - Versioning and Revisions](apimanagement-5.md)
 - [Part 6 - Analytics and Monitoring](apimanagement-6.md)
-- Part 7 - Security ... this document
+- Part 7 - Security (You are here)
 - [Part 8 - DevOps](apimanagement-8.md)

 ## Security

 ### JSON Web Tokens (JWT)

-#### JSON Web Tokens (JWT) - validate

-JSON Web Tokens are an open, industry standard method for representing claims securely between two parties.
+JSON Web Tokens are an open-industry standard method for representing claims securely between two parties.
 More info at <https://jwt.io/>

 - Use the following sites
   - <https://jwt.io/> to create a JWT